 Are Microgreens safe to be eaten raw?
 Are they treated with some kind of chemical?

-They are just harvested at seedling age of regular vegetables, not different from them just harvested way much earlier.
+They are just harvested at the seedling age of regular vegetables, not different from them just harvested way much earlier.

 But make sure that you wash them thoroughly before eating as they are eaten raw and not cooked to avoid eating the soil they are grown in.